mohiitt/SoftCPU/README.md

 ### Using the Trace Viewer
 1. Generate a trace file using `run_general_with_trace.sh`
 2. Start the web server in `trace_viewer/`
-3. Load the JSON trace file in your browser
+3. Load the JSON trace file in your browser found in `build/traces`
 4. Use the slider to step through execution cycles
 5. Watch registers and instructions change in real-time

-## 🔧 Development
+## Development

 ### Build Requirements
 - **C++17** compatible compiler (g++, clang++)